Dejanvuk/Test-Redis/README.md

 ___
 ## EXTRA TO-DO's:
 - [x] Create the CLI
-- [x] Add support for arrays with different data types, for example arrays of strings and integers
+- [x] Add support for arrays with different data types, for example arrays of strings and integers (Partial, only parser support is missing)
 - [ ] Add support for nested arrays
 - [x] Add support for RENAME
 - [ ] Add support for MSET and MGET